omfg74/jira-telegram-bot/readme.md

 `/delete_user` - delete user which assigned to current telegram id

 #### Notes
-For correct user authorization check it needs to be a user lookup permission in Jira for user group.
+For correct application work jira.admin.username and jira.admin.password user must have 'user lookup permission' in jira or this user must be in group with   'user lookup permission'

 ##### Debug run script